Karl Hyde

-Karl Hyde (born 10 May 1957) is an English musician.
+Karl Hyde (born 10 May 1957) is an English musician, composer and artist.
 He is a founding member of British electronic group Underworld.
-Hyde has also released a solo album, made albums with Brian Eno and Matthew Herbert, and contributed towards the score for the London 2012 Summer Olympics Opening Ceremony alongside Rick Smith.
+Hyde has also released a solo album, made albums with Brian Eno and Matthew Herbert, and contributed towards the score for the London 2012 Summer Olympics opening ceremony alongside his Underworld bandmate Rick Smith.

 He is a founding member of the multi-discipline design and film collective Tomato and has published several books.

 Career

-Hyde moved to Cardiff in the late 1970s to study at Cardiff College of Art.
+Hyde grew up in Bewdley, England.
+He moved to Cardiff in the late 1970s to study at Cardiff College of Art.
 There he formed the new wave-synthpop band Freur in 1982 with Rick Smith and Alfie Thomas.
-The band released two albums, Doot-Doot (1983) and Get Us out of Here (1986), before relocating to Essex, and renaming themselves Underworld.
-They have continued to make music since.
+The band released two albums, Doot-Doot (1983) and Get Us out of Here (1986), before renaming themselves as Underworld in 1987.
+In 1992, the band had relocated to Romford, Essex, after the addition of Darren Emerson to their line-up.
+After Emerson left the band in 1998, Hyde and Smith remained active as a duo, and have continued to record since.

-He contributed towards the score for the London 2012 Summer Olympics Opening Ceremony, alongside Underworld's Rick Smith who was the ceremony's Musical Director.
+He contributed towards the score for the London 2012 Summer Olympics opening ceremony, alongside Underworld's Rick Smith who was the ceremony's Musical Director.

 In January 2013, Hyde announced the release date for his debut solo album, Edgeland.
 It was released worldwide on 22 April that year through Universal.
 It was co-produced by Leo Abrahams.

 In 2014, Hyde collaborated with English musician and record producer Brian Eno on the album Someday World, which was released on Warp.
 The first single from this album, "The Satellites", was released in March 2014.
 Within weeks of the album's release, it was announced that a second album, High Life, would be released on 30 June (1 July in North America), also through Warp.
+In 2017, he collaborated with the director Simon Graham and the playwright Simon Stephens to produce the play Fatherland at the Royal Exchange in Manchester.